chef-boneyard/chef-web-docs-2016/step_lwrp/step_lwrp_rabbitmq_user_set_permissions.rst

 ..
 This is an included how-to.

-To set the permissions for a user:
+..
+To set user permissions:

 .. code-block:: ruby